 STELA - Reporting Foundation Skills training

-Understanding how to correctly report any foundation skills training activity with government funds by Community Education providers in South Australia is import.
+Understanding how to correctly report any foundation skills training activity with government funds by Community Education providers in South Australia is important.

 How is Foundation Skills training activity reported to Skills SA?